 This incredible event showcases the spirit of giving and highlights the positive impact of our fans’ generosity throughout Medicine Hat.

-The Tigers organization collected an astounding 2,620 stuffed animals and 2,258 winter wear items, all of which will help spread warmth and joy throughout our community this holiday season.
+Fans threw a total of 2,768 teddy bears and 1,728 winter wear items, all of which will help spread warmth and joy throughout our community this holiday season.

 As part of this cherished tradition, the Teddy Bear Toss goal scorer Liam Ruck and his brother Markus Ruck, along with team captains, made a special visit to the Medicine Hat Regional Hospital’s paediatrics ward to deliver teddy bears to young patients.
-Representing the team were Captain Oasiz Wiesblatt and Alternate Captains Hunter St. Martin, Bryce Pickford, Josh Van Mulligen, Andrew Basha, Mathew Ward, and goaltender Harrison Meneghin.
+Representing the team were Captain Bryce Pickford, and Alternate Captains Kadon McCann, Misha Volotovskii, Ethan Neutens, Jonas Woo, and Josh Van Mulligen.

 This annual visit brought smiles and joy to the children and their families, highlighting the true meaning of the season.